How to Make Apple Juice with a Blender

 7. Voilá!
 You have your freshly homemade juice!

 Generally, three medium-sized apples will provide a cup of juice.
 Add more apples, or other tasty fruits of your choice, if you want to make more juice!
 Add these fruits of your choice to procedure 1 and 2; make sure to wash, peel, or extract pits from these fruits as well.

-If your juice tastes a little acidic, add 1-2 teaspoons sugar to sweeten it up.
+If your juice tastes a little acidic, add 1-2 teaspoons sugar or apple varieties that naturally contain higher sugar content to sweeten it up.
 Also, don’t forget that you can add cinnamon!

 Did you know?
 Most people think that the difference between apple cider and apple juice is that one contains pulp and the other one doesn’t.
 But according to an insider at Ryan’s Juice, “most people think [the difference] is the pulp, when in reality, it is just a marketing thing…”